-While the kit was made to be nearly indestructible, “nearly” does not mean “absolutely”.
+While the kit was made to be nearly indestructible, “nearly” does not mean “absolutely.”
 To provide replacement parts, the Center scanned in the entire program and made all of its components available as a free download through its website.

-The Accidental Plus Side of the Scanning
+The iPad and the Accidental Plus Side of the Scanning

-When Bob first saw an iPad back in 2010 he immediately viewed it as the perfect devise for making the Center’s reading program available to any teacher or parent who wanted to make use of it with his or her own students or children.
+When Bob first saw an iPad back in 2010 he immediately viewed it as the perfect devise for making the Center’s reading program available to any teacher or parent who wished to use it with his or her own students or children.
 Because the hundreds and hundreds of reading program components had already been scanned into the Center’s computer system, all that was needed was to turn the already-scanned components into apps.

 Two Years Minus One Month